FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/zurvan_extreme.md

       - alert: "Wits are the most important to destroy as they will cast meteor."
       - alert: "Wiles will cast a gaze that afflicts you with fear - face away."
     mechanics:
-      - mechanic:
       - title: "Wave 01"
         tags:
-            - tag: "Add"
+          - tag: "Adds"
         notes:
           - note: "Expect 4 'Thews' and 1 'Will' to spawn in the north."
           - note: "The tank should grab these and everyone should DPS them down - beware 'Wills' as they do heavy tank damage."
-      - mechanic:
       - title: "Wave 02"
         tags:
-            - tag: "Add"
+          - tag: "Adds"
         notes:
           - note: "Expect 2 'Wills' in the west, 1 'Wile' in the south, and 1 'Wit' in the east."
-      - mechanic:
       - title: "Wave 03"
         tags:
-            - tag: "Add"
+          - tag: "Adds"
         notes:
           - note: "Expect 1 'Will' in the south, 1 'Wile' in the north, 1 'Wit' in the west, and 3 'Thews' in the east."
   - phase: 05
     attacks:
       - attack: "[Infinite Fire/Ice"